Temporal Bone Dissection

 Before drilling the temporal bone to expose the middle ear structures, an excellent understanding of the locations and spatial relationships of key anatomical structures is needed.

-The course consists of three components:
+The course consists of the following units:

-- Course 3 (Optional): PHACON artificial temporal bone simulation (completion in your own time)
+- PHACON artificial temporal bone simulation

 Suitable for people exposed to ear surgery such as surgeons, trainees, nurses, medical students, engineers, audiologists, clinical representatives and other interested parties.